drimpossible/drimpossible.github.io/blog/life/reviewing_for_dummies.md

 # References

-These guidelines are directly sourced from the incomplete following list.
-I have been using this since I had been asked to review for CVPR 2019 but forgot to include citations in it.
+These guidelines are **directly sourced** from the incomplete following list.
+I was scared that I might give outright horrible reviews when I write them all by myself that I pieced together this guide, and after getting an outstanding reviewer mention decided that it might help people if I put this out.

 [1] https://github.com/jtleek/reviews